Unique Parallel Decomposition in Branching and Weak Bisimulation Semantics: Uniqueness

 \section{Uniqueness}

-The failure of $\ord$ on $\BPROCfin$ and $\WPROCfin$ to be strictly compatible prevents us from getting our unique decomposition result for those commutative monoids as an immediate consequence of the result in \cite{LO05}.
-Nevertheless, most of the ideas in the proof of uniqueness of decompositions in \cite{LO05} can be adapted and reused in the context of a commutative monoids endowed with a weak decomposition order, albeit with the technical details slightly more involved.
-There is one special case in the unique decomposition proof that cannot be settled for commutative monoids with a weak decomposition order in general; this special case can be settled with an additional requirement on $\ord$ that is satisfied both in $\BPROCfin$ and in $\WPROCfin$.
+The failure of $\ord$ on $\BPROCfin$ and $\WPROCfin$ to be strictly compatible prevents us from getting our unique decomposition results for those commutative monoids as an immediate consequence of the result in \cite{LO05}.
+Nevertheless, many of the ideas in the proof of uniqueness of decompositions in \cite{LO05} can be adapted and reused in the context of commutative monoids endowed with a weak decomposition order.
+Most importantly, the crucial \emph{subtraction} property of decomposition orders holds for weak decomposition orders too, for its proof (see the proofs of Lemmas 24 and 25 and Corollary 16 in \cite{LO05}) does not rely on strictness of compatibility. \footnote{The proof of Lemma 24 in \cite{LO05} does refer to Proposition 23 of \cite{LO05} in which it is established that in a partial commutative monoid with a decomposition order every element has a decomposition using strict compatibility.
+But we have established in \Proposition{wdecompexistence} that strictness of compatibility is not needed to conclude that every element has a decomposition.}